 3) War in the Air

-This hanger, next door to the Test Flight hanger, has some unexpected rare treasures.
+This hangar, next door to the Test Flight hangar, has some unexpected rare treasures.

 As you walk through, it starts off with a couple of WW1 aircraft – a Sopwith Pup, a Sopwith Strutter and a replica Bristol M1c monoplane, which I don’t think I’ve seen before – surprisingly elegant.
 And surprisingly quick (209 mph) but apparently unloved by pilots for its high landing speed, and restricted downward vision; they were used to being high above the lower wing of a biplane and set back from it.
 The problem was addressed by cutting holes in the wings!
 (See photos below)